MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/pc-app-anchor.md

 There are four ways to anchor a guide:

+- **Azure Object Anchors Preview** (recommended for larger static objects).
+Azure Object Anchors uses sensing and processing on HoloLens 2 to detect a digital model and align it to a physical object.
+You use the Guides model-driven app to convert an online 3D model to an object anchor, and then assign it to a guide.

+    Azure Object Anchors offers the following advantages over other types of anchors:

+   - You don’t have to attach a physical marker to an object; the object is the anchor

+   - Avoids potential human error when placing markers or with wear and tear of a marker over time

+   - You can convert an existing 3D object model into an object anchor

+   - Improved alignment accuracy and reliability

 - **QR code anchor (recommended)**.
 When you use a QR code anchor, you align your guide by gazing at a printed QR code anchor that's attached to a physical object in the real world.
 QR code anchoring is recommended, because it's the most accurate method, and you can print the anchor at different sizes.

     > [!NOTE]